 Domains are incredibly important to successful websites.
 Therefore, expiring domains can cause a massive amount of trouble for site owners.
 By the same token, if you have an entrepreneurial spirit, there is great potential to save or even make money from expiring domains.

-In addition, if you already have a domain you will have to maintain it—regardless of your domain’s function, it will expire at some point, forcing you to renew it.
+In addition, if you already have a domain, you will have to maintain it—regardless of your domain’s function, it will expire at some point, forcing you to renew it.

-Why You Should Buy Expired Domains
+Why You Should Buy Expiring Domains

 There are two reasons to buy expired domains: time and money.

-While purchasing a new domain will allow you to start from scratch, you can actually save a lot of time in the long run by buying the right domain.
+While purchasing a new domain will allow you to start from scratch, you can save a lot of time in the long run by buying the right domain.
 Domains that already exist already have Page Rankings.
-If the expired domain you’re looking to buy has a high Page Rank value, you might save yourself a ton of marketing effort.
+If the expired domain you’re looking to buy has a high Page Rank value, you might save a ton of marketing effort.

 Here’s how a high PageRank can impact your organic traffic: